Studsministern/1DT305-Applied-IoT-Project/README.md

 Finally we have the files in the library folder (`lib/*`):
 - `__init.py__` has to be in the `lib` folder to be able to import `mqtt.py` and `wifi.py` from `main.py`.
-- `mqtt.py` contains functions to create a MQTT Client, connect to a broker, publish a MQTT message and disconnect.
-It was provided by Linnaeus University from their [Applied IoT GitHub repository](https://github.com/iot-lnu/applied-iot/blob/master/Raspberry%20Pi%20Pico%20(W)%20Micropython/network-examples/N2_WiFi_MQTT_Webhook_Adafruit/lib/mqtt.py).
+- `mqtt.py` contains functions to create a MQTTClient, connect to a broker, publish a MQTT message and disconnect.
+It is a copy of [this file](https://github.com/iot-lnu/applied-iot/blob/master/Raspberry%20Pi%20Pico%20(W)%20Micropython/network-examples/N2_WiFi_MQTT_Webhook_Adafruit/lib/mqtt.py) and was provided by Linnaeus University from their [Applied IoT GitHub repository](https://github.com/iot-lnu/applied-iot/).
 - `wifi.py` contains functions that connects to and disconnects from Wi-Fi.
+It is written by me, but takes inspriation from [this file](https://github.com/iot-lnu/applied-iot/blob/master/Raspberry%20Pi%20Pico%20(W)%20Micropython/network-examples/N2_WiFi_MQTT_Webhook_Adafruit/lib/wifiConnection.py), once again from Linnaeus University's [Applied IoT GitHub repository](https://github.com/iot-lnu/applied-iot/).

 In the figure below, we see what the terminal output can look like if everything works as intended!